luxgile/Entygine/README.md

 # Entygine - ECS Game Engine
-Entygine is a personal game engine built upon the ECS design heavily inspired by Unity DOTS.
+Entygine is a personal game engine built upon the ECS design heavily inspired by other ECS-based engines.

-The main objetive of this engine is purely educational and doesn't try to compete with any other game engine.
-If you want to use it you are free to do so (Not recommended right now).
+The main objetive of this engine is purely recreational and doesn't try to compete with any other game engines.

-If you want to contribute just fork and make a pull request.
+Is not recommened to use it unless you want to help, mess with it or create a crappy game.